 - Slit-lamp biomicroscopy — dilated examination of the macula.

-- Optical coherence tomography (OCT) — the gold-standard test, identifies drusen, atrophy, intraretinal / subretinal fluid and pigment epithelial detachment (PED).
+- Optical coherence tomography (OCT) — the gold-standard test; identifies drusen, atrophy, intraretinal / subretinal fluid and pigment epithelial detachment (PED).

 - OCT angiography (OCTA) — visualises choroidal neovascularisation without dye injection.